Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Photon-resolved Floquet theory: Derivations

 \end{widetext} In this expression, we have already carried out the semiclassical replacement of the photon-resolved time-evolution operators introduced in Eq.~\eqref{eq:rel:semi-classicalReplacement}.
-Now we use the assumptions in Sec.~\ref{sec:formalism} that the modulus of the expansion coefficients $a_n$ varies only very slow as a function of photon number, and their phases behave as $\arg a_n = n \cdot \varphi $.
-Therefore, for large $n$, we can safely replace

-This replacement has been benchmarked in Secs.~\ref{sec:benchmarking} and ~\ref{sec:multiModeJaynesCummings}, where we have compared numerical simulations of the quantum Rabi model and the multi-mode Jaynes-Cummings model with the predictions of the PRFT.
-Some explanations about the relation $ M_\chi(t) = M_{-\chi}^{*}(t)$ are in order.
-For the replacement in Eq.~\eqref{eq:rel:semi-classicalReplacementStates}, this relation is not anymore microscopically fulfilled.
-However, the relation becomes valid again after taking the semiclassical limit in the following derivations.
+The validity of this replacement will be analyzed in Appendix~\ref{sec:errorAnalysis}.
+To make progress, we apply a Fourier transform to the photonic expansion coefficients